Taloflow/tim-onboarding/README.md

 # tim-onboarding
-This project has the templates that the clients need to run in order to start using TIM.
+This project has the templates that the clients need to run in order to start using Taloflow Infrastructure Manager (TIM).

 ## Templates
 We currently have 3 cloudformation templates: